InspiringApps/altConf_2018/README.md

 **Tip 15:** absolutely use the scene editor for more complex node structures, especially when working with lighting!

-Yeah, unless you’ve blueprinted you scene already, do not try to position spotlights by working in code.
+Yeah, unless you’ve blueprinted your scene already, do not try to position spotlights by working in code.
 The tweaks will take you forever.
 However, scene editor doesn’t connect to your code like interface builder does via IBOutlets and IBActions.
 The code in this demo project shows you how to do that manually, and I wish I had time to show you now.

 (Build and Run)
 Let’s see this in action in the app.

 Wait, who invited those guys?
 They seem to be just randomly milling about.
 But it’s cool, they’re just there to demonstrate how to use Core Animation to add some randomness to your scene.
 You know, just for fun.

-Ok, you’l notice the text stays fixed in front of us as we move the phone around.
+Ok, you’ll notice the text stays fixed in front of us as we move the phone around.
 This can’t be worked on in the playgoing, so

 **Tip 16 is:** use a real device for AR integration Ok, that’s really obvious, so let’s pretend I never said that.